openjournals/inara/example/paper.md

 Markdown is based on email conventions.
 It was developed by John Gruber and Aaron Swartz.
 This section provides a brief introduction to Markdown syntax.
-Certain details or alternatives will be omitted,
+Certain details or alternatives will be omitted.

 If you are already familiar with Markdown, then you may want to skip this section and continue with the description of [article metadata].

 ## Inline markup

 The markup in Markdown should be semantic, not presentations.
-The table below gives a small example.
+The table below has some basic examples.

 +---------------------+-------------------------+-----------------------+
 | Markup              | Markdown example        | Rendered output       |